Alvin Jackson (historian)

-Alvin Jackson is a British historian.
+Alvin Jackson is an Irish and British historian.
 He serves as the Richard Lodge Professor of History at the University of Edinburgh.
-His work focuses on Unionism in the history of Britain and Ireland.
+His work focuses on Unionism and Home Rule in the history of Ireland and Britain.

 Jackson was elected a Fellow of the British Academy in 2024.

+In 2026, Jackson was appointed the first Childers Professor of Irish History at Cambridge University.